Altinn/altinn-studio-docs/content/app/guides/payment/backend-configuration/_index.en.md

 weight: 1
 ---

-At the time this guide was written, Studio had not yet launched support for adding a payment process step, so this guide shows the manual procedure.

 ### 1. Create a data type to store payment information:

 This data type is used by the payment step to store information and status about the payment.
 Put it in `App/config/applicationmetadata.json`'s `dataTypes` array.
 ID can be set to something else, but it must match the ID entered in `paymentDataType` in the process step, as shown in step 2.